kennyy6/BDOWeightWatch/README.md

 To Do list
-* Add a function that notifies through telegram that players has stopped cooking
+- [ ] Add a function that notifies through telegram that players has stopped cooking
-* Somehow scans the process to see if its running if not then notify
+- [ ] Somehow scans the process to see if its running if not then notify
-* If user requests a specfic commands shut down the pc
+- [ ] If user requests a specfic commands shut down the pc
-* Notification works without the user having to show the screen.
+- [ ] Notification works without the user having to show the screen.
-* Set time when it scans (possible user input)
+- [ ] Set time when it scans (possible user input)
-* Graphical interface and a way for user to input their telegram api
+- [ ] Graphical interface and a way for user to input their telegram api
-* Deploiy it on heroku
+- [ ] Deploy it on heroku

 **Please note that it only works when the game is visible to the screen.
 In addition, credentials.py will not be provided dude to privacy, but if you do intend to replicate the code you can replace token with your own API key.**